MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Details on Knowledge Graph

-\paragraph{Symptom} Symptom nodes capture atomic clinical observations and their diverse phenotypic manifestations. \begin{itemize}[itemsep=0pt] \kgeg{Name}{The standardized clinical label of the symptom}{ \sublist{Loss of Interest}} \kgeg{Code}{Unique identifier of the symptom within the Knowledge Graph}{\sublist{S025}} \kgeg{Category}{The category of the symptom}{\sublist{Depressive Episode}} \kgeg{Description}{Formal clinical definition and description characterizing the core experience}{ \sublist{A state where interest or pleasure in previously enjoyed activities is markedly diminished} } \kgeg{Subtypes}{Specific behavioral or emotional manifestations (phenotypes)}{ \sublist{Loss of Interest: Reduced interest in previously enjoyed hobbies or leisure activities.} \sublist{Social Withdrawal: Reduced interest or effort in social interactions and maintaining relationships.} \sublist{Loss of Motivation: Lack of motivation to initiate or complete work or tasks.} \sublist{Anhedonia: Inability to experience positive emotions such as happiness, satisfaction, love, or pleasure.} \sublist{Indifference to Achievement: Insensitivity or indifference to personal achievements or success.} } \end{itemize}
+\begin{itemize}[itemsep=0pt] \kgeg{Name}{The standardized clinical label of the symptom}{ \sublist{Loss of Interest}} \kgeg{Code}{Unique identifier of the symptom within the Knowledge Graph}{\sublist{S025}} \kgeg{Category}{The category of the symptom}{\sublist{Depressive Episode}} \kgeg{Description}{Formal clinical definition and description characterizing the core experience}{ \sublist{A state where interest or pleasure in previously enjoyed activities is markedly diminished} } \kgeg{Subtypes}{Specific behavioral or emotional manifestations (phenotypes)}{ \sublist{Loss of Interest: Reduced interest in previously enjoyed hobbies or leisure activities.} \sublist{Social Withdrawal: Reduced interest or effort in social interactions and maintaining relationships.} \sublist{Loss of Motivation: Lack of motivation to initiate or complete work or tasks.} \sublist{Anhedonia: Inability to experience positive emotions such as happiness, satisfaction, love, or pleasure.} \sublist{Indifference to Achievement: Insensitivity or indifference to personal achievements or success.} } \end{itemize}